seanbell/opensurfaces/README.md

 	}

-It's nice to see how many people are using our code; please "star" this project on GitHub or report any bugs using the
+It's nice to see how many people are using our code; please "star" this project on GitHub and report any bugs using the
 [issue tracker](https://github.com/seanbell/opensurfaces/issues).

 ## Installing